 There are some signs that someone you know may be suffering from heroin addiction.
 On the surface, your loved one may exhibit a loss of interest in personal hygiene, loss of appetite, acting sleepy or falling asleep at odd times, nausea or vomiting, slow breathing, or small pupils and heavy eyelids.
 Because the most predominant method of abuse is injection, there can be needle marks on certain part of the body that the user will attempt to hide from others.
 Skin bruising, as well as finding such things as syringes and burned metal spoons can be telltale signs that a loved one is abusing heroin.

 While death is the most serious side effect associated with heroin abuse, more permanent damage can be done to the body in the form of: collapsed veins, infections of the heart lining and valves, skin infections, HIV/AIDS, hepatitis B, hepatitis C, and lung diseases like pneumonia and tuberculosis.

 Do I Need Help?

 When you suspect someone you love may be in the grips of a heroin addiction the first step is to get help.
-This addiction is a very serious one, but one that can be overcome with the help from the professionals at Nova Vital Recovery.
-Our medical team provides around the clock monitoring to make sure every patient is safe, comfortable, and taken care of during this very trying journey.
+This addiction is a very serious one, but one that can be overcome with the help from the professionals at Lincoln Nova Vital Recovery.
+Our medical team located in North Louisiana provides around the clock monitoring to make sure every patient is safe, comfortable, and taken care of during this very trying journey.